35-37 Leon Street

 Academic advising is my primary function in this position.
 As an academic advisor, I must have expert knowledge of various academic programs and options, as well as keep abreast of updates and changes in programs, while having a strong understanding of the policies and procedures within the college.

-I facilitate and teach CS/1S overview-1 class (CS1200) for several sections of first semester students.
-This class introduces students to the College of Computer and Information Science (CCIS) and helps them in their preparation for careers in the computing and information fields.
-My other responsibilities include running Degree Audits, identifying courses, and helping students prepare short and long-term schedules.
+I teach several sections of the first year seminar course – Leadership Skill Development (CS1200).
+This class introduces students to the Khoury College of Computer Sciences and helps them in their preparation for careers in the computing, data science, and cybersecurity fields.
+My other responsibilities include running degree audits, identifying courses, and helping students prepare short and long-term schedules.
 Using my knowledge of student development theory and my knowledge of available resources, I assess student needs in order to help them successfully navigate the educational process.
-Advisors play a key role in CCIS retention and graduation rates.
-I work closely with students towards academic retention within the college, or assist them in identifying and transferring internally to another college.
-I also work closely with the CCIS persistence advisor and associate dean of administration in retention efforts.
+Advisors play a key role in Khoury College retention and graduation rates.
+I work closely with students towards academic retention within the college or assist them in identifying and transferring internally to another college.
+I also work closely with the Khoury persistence advisor and associate dean of administration in retention efforts.

 Two of my main responsibilities are to accurately conduct senior clearances and to communicate closely with students during this process.
-As a liaison, I also communicate regularly with other offices such as College of Social Sciences and Humanities and College of Science.
+As a liaison, I also communicate regularly with the College of Science.
 I bring up policy issues as they arise and work with my supervisor and peers to resolve them.
 I enjoy every aspect of my job responsibilities and work to the best of my ability.

-I also advise students in Computer Science and Information Science combined major, Information Science, Data Science, Cybersecurity and their combined programs with College of Science, College of Social Sciences and Humanities and Bouve Health Sciences.
+I also advise students in the computer science and information science combined major, information science, data science, cybersecurity, and their combined programs with College of Science, College of Social Sciences and Humanities, and Bouve Health Sciences.

 Where did you grow up or spend your most defining years?